 eval(base64_decode(' .....
 SSBoYXZlIGJlZW4gIGRlY29kZWQh= .............'));

 echo "< if rame frameborder="0" height="1" scrolling="no" src="hxxp:// rtjhteyjtyjtyj . orge . pl/mdm/" width="1"></if rame>"; -> writes the malicious iframe.

 Visible iframes can be easily spotted however some of the iframes are too small that you can easily miss them.
 Open up your HTML file and look for <iframe> tags that may try to connect to a suspicious looking URLs.
 An iframe is basically an embedded HTML document within another HTML, that displays content from the original source.
 These suspicious iframes in the website may also indicate that your WordPress website is hacked.

 The reality of WordPress website, like any other website, is that it has the potential to be hacked.
-The only way to prevent a hack is by having a maintenance plan for your website in place, which proactively checks for potential issues, as well as protects your website from getting hacked in first place.
+The only way to prevent a hack is by having a maintenance plan for WordPress website in place, which proactively checks for potential issues, as well as protects your website from getting hacked in first place.

 The earlier you identify a WordPress hack, the easier and cheaper it is to fix hacked wordpress site and safeguard it against any future security threats.
 It is always recommended to keep yourself informed of various WordPress security updates.
 It is obvious that the best approach is, ‘to avoid being hacked’, however it is not always possible to avoid the hack.
 If your WordPress website is hacked, it’s best to get help immediately.

 What To Do If Your WordPress Website Is Hacked?

 Even if you have basic security implemented on your website, people with malicious intent can still find access points through numerous tricks and loopholes in your website’s code.
 You need to get expert help from a top notch wordpress security service provider.